There is a “There” there in Oakland!

 You’ll find Craftsman homes in Rockridge, stately homes in Trestle Glen and Crocker Highland, and story-book homes in Montclair.

-Downtown, Oakland’s business district, has state and federal buildings and extraordinary Art Deco architecture, most notably the Paramount Theatre, Floral Depot Building (Flora Restaurant and Fauna next door), and the Fox Theater.
+Downtown, Oakland’s business district, has state and federal buildings and extraordinary Art Deco architecture, most notably the Paramount Theatre, Floral Depot Building (Palmetto Restaurant and Duende next door), and the Fox Theater.

 Jack London Square is where you’ll find Everett & Jones’ amazing BBQ, Yoshi’s Jazz Club, an intimate performing space with superb acoustics, and Scott’s Seafood.
 Don’t miss the dragon boat races in the summer!